ChloeL01/CP3407-assignment/user_stories/view_details_of_item.md

-# User story title: View details of item
+# View details of item

 ## Priority: 20